English rugby season ended below Premiership level - RFI

 With the coronavirus wrecking havoc on global sport, next month's European Champions Cup and Challenge Cup quarter-finals have been postponed.

+The PRO14 competition, which includes sides from Ireland, Scotland, Wales, Italy and South Africa, is suspended and the final has been cancelled.

-The Pro14 competition and France's Top 14 league are suspended while the Six Nations has not been completed.
+France's Top 14 league is suspended while the Six Nations has not been completed.

 Sweeney warned that Twickenham -- the home of English rugby -- was facing financial challenges due to the disruption caused by coronavirus.